day8/re-frame/docs/clojurescript.md

 So Far:

-  - the syntax is just data litterals
+  - the syntax is just data literals
   - data can be evaluated
   - lists (forms) evaluate to function calls
   - there are special forms (exceptions to the normal evaluation rules for forms)